Letter to the Editor

 When writing about political issues, authors should fully disclose their relationship with an issue, campaign or candidate.
-Facts must be annotated.
+Facts must be annotated by links shared in the "Notes" field.
+Notes field text is not included in the letter word count.
 Letters containing information that cannot be easily verified, libelous statements or name calling will be rejected.

 Please include in your letter any expertise or special interest in the topic.
 For example, "As a professor of mathematics, I know the value of arts education."

 We suggest you write, edit and save a copy of your letter before copying it into the form.